 The purpose of Board renewal is to ensure the Board remains open to new ideas and independent thinking, while retaining adequate understanding of the Mirvac business, expertise and skills.
-As noted previously, the Nomination Committee supports the Board on succession planning and regularly assesses the Board's collective skills, experience and composition.
+As noted in the previous section of this statement, the Nomination Committee supports the Board with succession planning and regularly assesses the Board's collective skills, experience and composition.

-Both the Board and Nomination Committee recognise that the Board's mix of skills, experience and attributes will need to change from time to time as Mirvac's business, strategy and environment changes.
+Both the Board and Nomination Committee recognise that the Board's mix of skills, experience and attributes will change from time to time as Mirvac's business, strategy and environment changes.
 If a change to the Board is considered necessary, the Nomination Committee manages the process of identifying, reviewing and recommending preferred Director candidates to the Board.

-At the AGM in November 2021, the Chair announced that he and a fellow Board member, James Millar AM, both being the longest serving Directors on the Board, anticipate retiring from the Board before the end of their next term in 2024.
-In preparation for this, and to ensure that the Board continues to have has the requisite mix of skills, experience and attributes to oversee Mirvac's business and strategic direction now and in the future, the Board and Nomination Committee continued its process of Board renewal during FY22.
-It increased the number of Directors on the Board from eight to nine, with the appointment of Damien Frawley in December 2021 as an independent Non-Executive Director, who will stand for election as a Director at the 2022 AGM.
+During FY23, the Board and Nomination Committee continued its process of proactive Board renewal and reduced the number of Directors on the Board from 9 to 8.
+Rob Sindel was appointed Chair of the Board in January 2023, replacing Dr John Mulcahy, who retired in December 2022.
+In addition, Campbell Hanan was appointed CEO/MD in March 2023, replacing the former CEO/MD, Susan Lloyd-Hurwitz.
+These changes to the Board followed the appointment of Damien Frawley as Non-Executive Director, who stood for election as a Director at the 2022 AGM.